 Magnetic particle testing, also known as Magnaflux Inspection, MPI Testing and Mag Particle Testing, detects surface flaws in magnetizable metal goods.
 The approach involves the use of a skilled technician to differentiate between valuable and unnecessary signals.
-The professionals at Inspectrum Testing Inc. perform magnetic particle testing (MPI) in Grande Prairie to identify surface and shallow subsurface discontinuities in ferromagnetic materials.
+The professionals at Inspectrum Testing Inc. perform magnetic particle testing (MPI) to identify surface and shallow subsurface discontinuities in ferromagnetic materials.
 A few examples of ferromagnetic materials are iron, nickel, cobalt, and other alloys.

 MPI can be done by direct or indirect magnetization.
-In direct magnetization, the electric current is passed through the object to be tested and a magnetic field is formed in the material.
-In the indirect magnetization, no electric current is passed and the magnetic field is applied from an external source.
+Indirect magnetization, the electric current is passed through the object to be tested, and a magnetic field is formed in the material.
+In indirect magnetization, no electric current is passed, and the magnetic field is applied from an external source.
 Our specialists can detect faults in ferromagnetic materials by stimulating a magnetic field directly or indirectly into a material.
 We use several techniques, including wet suspension and magnetic yoke, to identify the flaws.
 Our magnetic particle testing is one of the most affordable inspection technologies available in Grande Prairie

 A wet horizontal MPI machine is the most commonly used mass-production inspection machine.
 This machine has a head and tailstock where an object is placed for magnetization.
-Between the head and tailstock, there is an induction coil that is used to change the orientation of the magnetic field by 90°.
+Between the head and tailstock, an induction coil is used to change the orientation of the magnetic field by 90°.

 The magnetic yoke is a hand-held device that induces a magnetic field between two poles.
 This device is commonly used for outdoor purposes, remote locations, and weld inspection.